saahil1801/Object-Detection-using-AWS-Rekognition-API-Gateway-and-Lambda/README.md

 ## Testing of the Deployed API using Postman

-Postman can be used to test the deployed API by sending a POST request with a base64-encoded image in the request body.
+Postman can be used to test the deployed API by sending a POST request with a binary image in the request body.
 The API response includes information about the detected objects and their confidence levels.

 ## ScreenShots